QuentinRa/blog.quentinra.dev/operating-systems/windows/linux/index.md

 <details class="details-e">
 <summary>Add a low-quality graphical user interface (GUI)</summary>

-It will be a low quality once, but it still possible for some software.
+It will be a low-quality interface, but it's still an option for some software.
 You need to install [XMing](http://www.straightrunning.com/XmingNotes/), and [XMing fonts](http://www.straightrunning.com/XmingNotes/). **Scroll to "public domain" to find the download links**.
 Then, every time you need to use `-c` (graphical version), start XMing first.
 For instance

 ```bash
 $ sudo apt-get update